Xceptance/xlt-documentation/content/en/load-testing/Manual/800-master-controller-cheatsheet.md

 ## Usage

 - `mastercontroller [<other options>]` runs in [interactive mode](../310-test-execution/#interactive-mode).
 Any command can be chosen to be executed next.
-- `mastercontroller --c` or `mastercontroller --commands` displays all the available options and a brief guide about their usage.
+- `mastercontroller --help` displays all the available options and a brief guide about their usage.
 - `mastercontroller -auto [<other options>]` runs a load test in [non-interactive mode](../310-test-execution/#non-interactive-mode-scripted-commands). by executing all commands automatically.

 ### Example(Windows PowerShell)